 Prioritize your bills

 When you don’t have a job, you need to prioritize your bills and decide which one to pay first.
-This is something that would always help you manage your finances.
+This is something that will always help you manage your finances.
 Start paying off with the most important bill.
 It is suggested that you pay for food and medical expenses first followed by the mortgage bills and then the car/gas bills.

 Avoid expensive buys